michaeltelford/alpine_ruby/README.md

 ## Versions

-- `alpine 3.4`
-- `ruby 2.4`
+The latest of both ruby and alpine will be used.

-Simply update the Dockerfile for later versions.
+Simply update the `Dockerfile` for specific versions.

 ## Usage